Despite no serious training in the 7 months prior, I ended up winning this 9 event against some well trained competitors.

 I will use the following stack pre training:

-I'll be using my Oura ring and the wealth of data the software spits out to track my sleep, resting heart rate, HRV, body temperature, activity level and more.
+I'll be using my Oura Ring (read my review HERE) and the wealth of data the software spits out to track my sleep, resting heart rate, HRV, body temperature, activity level and more.
 I will include screen shots of this data each week.
 If you don't know what the Oura is, please see my review on it HERE.

 So thats it.
 Thats what I plan on doing.
 Each week going forward I will update this journal with a 'week review'.
 Leaving thoughts and feedback on what went well and what didn't', what I'll be changing and why and any other insights that I think you will like to know.